Which Class Should I Use?

 After choosing a class:

-- Compare a held-out sample of true function values against interpolated values.
+- Compare held-out true function values against interpolated values.

-- Increase node counts or TT rank and check whether the error decreases.
+- Increase node counts, split knots, regroup variables, or raise TT rank and check whether the error decreases for the expected reason.

 - For splines, inspect each piece separately; one bad interval can dominate the global error.

-- For TT, run with a fixed seed first, then try a few seeds when rank is near the cap.
+- For TT-Cross, start with a fixed seed, then retry multiple seeds when rank is near the cap or error is unstable.

 - Save and reload one model in tests when the interpolant is used outside the build process.